omnideconv/spacedeconv/README.md

 ```

 ### Normalization
-SpaceDeconv offers an addition function for convenient normalization of SpatialExperiments.
-The normalization is saved in an additional assay, so make sure the correct data is used during deconvolution by providing the desired assay with the parameters `assay_sc` and `assay_sp`
+SpaceDeconv offers an additional function for convenient normalization of SpatialExperiments.
+The normalization is saved in a new assay, so make sure the correct data is used during deconvolution by providing the desired assay with the parameters `assay_sc` and `assay_sp`.
 ``` r
 spe <- SpaceDeconv::normalize(spe, method="cpm")